yunuskorkmaz/docs.tr-tr/docs/csharp/tutorials/exploration/top-level-statements.md

 string[] answers =
 {
-    "It is certain.",       "Reply hazy, try again.",     "Don’t count on it.", "It is decidedly so.",  "Ask again later.",           "My reply is no.", "Without a doubt.",     "Better not tell you now.",   "My sources say no.", "Yes – definitely.",    "Cannot predict now.",        "Outlook not so good.",
+    "It is certain.",       "Reply hazy, try again.",     "Don't count on it.", "It is decidedly so.",  "Ask again later.",           "My reply is no.", "Without a doubt.",     "Better not tell you now.",   "My sources say no.", "Yes – definitely.",    "Cannot predict now.",        "Outlook not so good.",